Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 Adolescence

-Stream it in Apps > Netflix now
+Stream all episodes in Apps > Netflix

 What it is: A family’s world is turned upside down when their teenage son is accused of killing a fellow classmate.